Distributionally Robust Self Paced Curriculum Reinforcement Learning: Conclusion and Future Work

 In this paper, we introduce DR-SPCRL, a novel curriculum learning approach for distributionally robust reinforcement learning.
 Our method applies self-paced curriculum learning by treating the \(\epsilon\)-radius of the uncertainty set as the context for each training iteration.
 Experimental results across three baseline RL algorithms, 5 CRL algorithms, and four environments demonstrate that DR-SPCRL improves robustness and outperforms existing curriculum reinforcement learning methods.

+We use the KL divergence to define the uncertainty set due to its tractable dual formulation, but our method can be extended to any $f$-divergence by the Legendre-Fenchel transform as long as a suitable estimation of the dual variable can be made.
+Future work can extend our curriculum to more diverse uncertainty set formulations, such as $\chi^2$, TV, and Wasserstein sets.
 Although DR-SPCRL is designed for single-agent settings, there is growing interest in multi-agent distributionally robust algorithms.
 Our framework could be extended to the multi-agent setting by employing a joint robust value function and appropriately adapting the formulation and algorithm.
 Future work could also explore integrating DR-SPCRL with model-based RL or planning methods, potentially allowing the agent to anticipate perturbations more efficiently and further improve robustness.